-We have ported all our WPF Controls product documentation from an older Sandcastle-based configuration to a newer DocFX-based configuration.
+We have ported all our WinForms Controls product documentation from an older Sandcastle-based configuration to a newer DocFX-based configuration.
 All our documentation topics are now written in Markdown and DocFX generates the API-related topics.

 The offline documentation that used to ship in our product installer as a CHM (compiled HTML Help) file is now distributed in HTML files that can be opened in your favorite browser.

-Part of the modernization efforts in this version have been geared towards removing the requirement for customers to download and run our product installer to work with our WPF Controls.
+Part of the modernization efforts in this version have been geared towards removing the requirement for customers to download and run our product installer to work with our WinForms Controls.
 The NuGet packages allow you to access the assembly binaries from any project, but how do you access documentation?

-We have added online product documentation for the WPF Controls on our web site.
+We have added online product documentation for the WinForms Controls on our web site.
 Full documentation is now always at your fingertips, available from anywhere, even your phone.
 The online documentation includes the entire API reference and deep links into Microsoft Docs where appropriate for base CLR types.

 By having our samples and documentation source now available to the public, we hope that customers may be willing to contribute where they see opportunities for enhancements in those areas.